 The second most popular way to get to Barracuda Lake, and honestly the best, is to take a dive trip.
 To truly experience all that this amazing lake has to offer you need to dive it.
 Hidden deep into the crystal clear water are surprises that most visitors miss.

 Once you arrive at the docks for Barracuda Lake there is a short walk in up and over a ridge of limestone rocks.
 It’s an easier trek in than Kayanagn.
 The walk is on a wooden plank path with some stairs but nothing too challenging.
 However, carrying dive gear back here can be a bit of a workout.

 Underwater Mountains & Barracudas

-The feature that has made this lake a must-visit place in Coron are the underwater mountains as they have been nicknamed.
-The clear water here shows off the impressive lake wall which are pretty much the same you can see above the waterline.
+The feature that has made this lake a must-visit place in Coron is the underwater mountains as they have been nicknamed.
+The clear water here shows off the impressive lake wall which is pretty much the same you can see above the waterline.